 U 20: land south of Durranhill Road, Botcherby - this parcel of land was part of a larger allocation in the 2008 adopted Local Plan.
 The adjacent site, known as Barley Edge, is under construction, and nearing completion.
 There is an existing regular bus service along Durranhill Road, and the site is close to local services and facilities, including primary schools and an employment area at Rosehill.
-The layout and design of the site must take account of the TPO-protected trees, the Carlisle Settle Conservation Area, and adequate separation distances between existing housing and the proposed new housing.
+The layout and design of the site must take account of the TPO protected trees, the Carlisle Settle Conservation Area, and adequate separation distances between existing housing and the proposed new housing.

-Highways advice: access will be from Durranhill Road, through the adjacent development know as Barley Edge, where an access road has been created to serve this site, unless a suitable alternative access can be provided in conjunction with, and without prejudice to, the development of site U18.
+Highways advice: access will be from Durranhill Road, through the adjacent development know as Barley Edge, where an access road has been created to serve this site.
 Access should be safe and the development of the site should ensure good non-motorised links to the surrounding area as well as improvements to the existing to accommodate the potential increase in use.
-Mitigation measures traffic impact will be needed not merely to allow the additional motorised traffic, but also pedestrian movements to main attractors (schools, retail, leisure).
+Mitigation measures for traffic impact will be needed not merely to allow the additional motorised traffic, but also pedestrian movements to main attractors (schools, retail, leisure).